LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-intent-manager.md

 ---

-The vision of the Intent-Driven Business is to fundamentally change how brands understand and act on what their consumers want and need - not through proxies like website click patterns - but in consumers’ own intents.
+The vision of the intent-driven business is to fundamentally change how brands understand and act on what their consumers want and need - not through proxies like website click patterns - but with consumers’ own intents.
 LivePerson’s Intent Analyzer allows you to do this and you can get up and running very quickly with Prebuilt Domains.

 ## What is the Intent Analyzer
 The Intent Manager accurately understands what consumers want.
 It empowers brands to build an intent taxonomy, analyze the most popular consumer intents, optimize how well they are being fulfilled, and discover intents that can or should be automated.
 The Intent Manager is made up of the Intent Builder and the Intent Analyzer.

-Intent Manager’s proprietary natural language understanding (NLU) engine extracts consumer intentions at every turn of the conversation.
+Intent Manager’s proprietary natural language understanding (NLU) engine extracts consumer intents at every turn of the conversation.
 Intent Manager comes pre-configured for a variety of industries, to automatically understand a high percentage of consumer intents entirely out-of-the-box.
 It offers flexibility for data scientists, content creators, and non-technical employees to fine-tune or configure custom intents from a simple interface.

-Real-time intent data empowers brands to make important business policy, process, and product related decisions, and to automate a high percentage of consumer interactions when used in conjunction with LivePerson’s Conversation Builder.
+Real-time intent data empowers brands to make important business policy, process, and product-related decisions, and to automate a high percentage of consumer interactions when used in conjunction with LivePerson’s Conversation Builder.

-## Prerequisites
+Prerequisites

-Click here to get to know the terminology before you start.
+Click [here](https://knowledge.liveperson.com/ai-bots-automation-liveperson-intent-analyzer-overview.html#terminology) to learn the terminology of the Intent Manager before you start.
 Getting started

 ## Step 1
+To access Intent Analyzer, log in to the Conversational Cloud and find it in the Quick launch menu at the bottom right of the screen.
-Navigate to intent analyzer, you’ll be greeted with the intro dashboard IMAGE1
+Navigate to Intent Analyzer, you’ll be greeted with the intro dashboard

+IMAGE1
 IMAGE2

 ## Step 2 Create a domain by selecting a prebuilt domain

-There are currently 4 industry-specific domains: Telecommunication, Financial services, Airlines, and Insurance; there is also a generic domain called Cross-vertical.
+There are currently 4 industry-specific domains: Telecommunications, Financial services, Airlines, and Insurance; there is also a generic domain called Cross-vertical.
-Cross vertical is a good starting point to see how the tool works especially if you don’t fit into any of the other categories..
+Cross vertical is a good starting point to see how the tool works especially if your business doesn't fit into any of the other categories.

 For more information on how to customize the Intent Manager, click [here](https://knowledge.liveperson.com/ai-bots-automation-liveperson-intent-analyzer-overview.html)

 IMAGE3
 IMAGE4

-Then add the pre-built domain to your account.
+Then press "add" and the pre-built domain will be added to your account.
-You’re all set with your first domain.
-This can be customized later.
+You’re all now all set with your first domain!
+Please note that this can be customized later.

 ## Step 3: Create some customer conversation data
 Click on this link to start mock conversations.
 Ask some questions that will trigger the intent in your domain.
-For example, I would like to pay my bill.
+For example:I would like to pay my bill.
-If you have your intent analyzer dashboard open, you will see the intents classified in real time.
+If you have your Intent Analyzer dashboard open, you will see the intents classified in real time.

 ## Step 4: Get to know the Dashboard
 IMAGE 5